 If the source VM had dynamic disks that use simple disk spanning, RAID, striped, or mirrored layouts, after VM conversion, the disks in the converted VM might be marked as Failed in Disk Management.
 You must bring these disks online manually using Disk Management.
 To bring the disks back online, perform an Import Foreign Disks operation on the guest VM for the disk group that contains failed disks.
-As noted in Description of Disk Groups in Windows Disk Management, import the entire disk group in one operation rather than performing a partial import.
+Import the entire disk group in one operation rather than performing a partial import.

 For conversion from AWS hypervisor, the tags at the VM level and the disk level are restored.